 }

-On-device Speech-To-Text and translation models require Apple Intelligence-capable devices; English speech transcription supported on iOS/macOS/tvOS/visionOS 27; multi-language translation from English subtitles on iOS/macOS 27 only
+On-device AI generation requires Apple Intelligence-capable devices; English speech transcription and multi-language translation from English subtitles supported at launch